dmikushin/zulip-mcp-server/README.md

 - `get-started` - Test connection and get workspace overview

 #### Message Operations
-- `send-message` - Send to channels or direct messages
+- `send-message` - Send to streams or direct messages
 - `get-messages` - Retrieve with advanced filtering and search
 - `get-message` - Get detailed information about specific message
 - `upload-file` - Share files and images